Certification for new teachers

 - If you need more information, call your UFT borough office educational liaison.

-Please note: Teaching assistants (paraprofessionals) who obtain a Teaching Assistant Level III certificate must also complete 100 hours of CTLE and the same rules of recordkeeping as for teachers apply.
+Please note: Teaching assistants (paraprofessionals) who obtain a Teaching Assistant Level III certificate must also complete 100 hours of CTLE.
+Paraprofessionals must follow the same rules of recordkeeping that teachers do.

 Pupil personnel service professionals